autobrr/autobrr.com/docs/filters/omegabrr.md

 ---
 title: Omegabrr
-description: Omegabrr transforms monitored shows, movies, books and music from Radarr, Sonarr, Lidarr and Readarr into autobrr filters.
+description: Omegabrr transforms items monitored by arrs or lists into autobrr filters.
+Useful for automating your filters for monitored media or racing criteria.
 keywords:
   [
     autobrr,